 The #1 cookie consent solution, trusted by 1.4 Million+ websites

-The Lei Geral de Proteção de Dados (LGPD) is Brazil’s first data privacy law that establishes the framework for regulating the use and processing of all personal data ways for data subjects to control their own personal data It imposes data protection obligations on businesses that process the personal data of Brazil’s residents.
+The Lei Geral de Proteção de Dados (LGPD) is Brazil’s first data privacy law that establishes a framework for regulating the use and processing of personal data and provides rights to data subjects over their personal data.
+It imposes data protection obligations on businesses that process the personal data of Brazil’s residents.

 LGPD Compliance Checklist for Websites